Vheissu/aurelia-typescript-plugin/README.md

 A plugin skeleton for creating Aurelia plugins.

 ## Supported
-- Sass for styling with CSSNano and Autoprefixer for cross-browser style prefixes
+- Sass for styling with Autoprefixer for cross-browser style prefixes
 - Multiple module formats: commonjs, es2015, system and amd.
 - Write plugins in TypeScript
 - Definition files automatically generated using the TypeScript native compiler